Pinnacle Mountain State Park unveils plans for $8.7 million visitor center

 "One of our biggest issues we've recognized over the years," Thomas said, "is most of the public says, 'I don't know where our current visitor center is,' and it's hard to get to.
 And so one of the goals was a new visitor center location that is more accessible to the public that will capture more of an audience and provide us the opportunity to enhance the educational mission, the interpretive mission, and not just introduce visitors to Pinnacle Mountain State Park but potentially the entire state park system."

+Spann, the State Parks director, said the existing visitor center will be repurposed, but how it will be used hasn't been decided.

-A public comment period on the plan ends Oct.
-26. Interested people can read details and offer feedback online at arkansasonline.com/1020mount.
+People can read details about the overall project and offer feedback online at arkansasonline.com/1020mount.
+The public comment period ends Tuesday.